Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

   immediately), but that probably has ordering consequences.
-* Dean pointed out an important performance improvement, Promises which are resolved/rejected to data (or forwarded?) should be removed from the resolving vat's c-list right away.
-We'd need an extra message in the future if that vat ever sends that promise again, but apparenly the vast majority of the time it never will, so pruning the c-list immediately is a big win.
+* Dean pointed out an important performance improvement, Promises which are resolved/rejected to data (or forwarded?) should be removed from the resolving vat's C-List right away.
+We'd need an extra message in the future if that vat ever sends that promise again, but apparenly the vast majority of the time it never will, so pruning the C-List immediately is a big win.
   This might interfere with having the kernel handle dumped queued messages.
   Why do this for data+forward but not for fulfill?
 * Forwarded promises must not create cycles.
 Vats should not be able to trick